Dana-Farber-AIOS/pathml/docs/source/running_pipelines.rst

 ------------------------------

 Pipelines can also be run on entire datasets, with no change to the code:
-Here we create a demo :class:`~pathml.core.slide_dataset.SlideDataset`
+Here we create a mock :class:`~pathml.core.slide_dataset.SlideDataset` and run the same pipeline as above:

 .. code-block::